fauna/faunadb-ruby/README.md

     $ gem install fauna

-Or, add it to your application's `Gemfile`:
+Or if you use Bundler, add it to your application's `Gemfile`:

     gem 'fauna'